kelveden/ring-jwt/README.md

 [Ring](https://github.com/ring-clojure/ring) middleware for parsing, decoding and verifying a [JWS](https://tools.ietf.org/html/rfc7515)-signed [JWT](https://tools.ietf.org/html/rfc7519) token from the incoming request.

+> NOTE: There is no explicit support for [JWE](https://tools.ietf.org/html/rfc7516) currently.

 Built on top of the excellent [auth0](https://github.com/auth0/java-jwt) JWT library.

 Once wired into your ring server, the middleware will: